Creating a survey using logic doesn’t just mean that you’ve used a logical flow to guide your question (although that’s definitely a good idea).

-Survey logic changes the flow of your survey and has two basic goals.
+Survey logic is actually an extremely powerful element of survey design.
+When used it changes the flow of your survey and has two basic goals:

 - To eliminate survey bias by protecting against unqualified and duplicate survey takers.
 (Discussed in our recent blog post: Using Logic To Eliminate Online Survey Bias)

 - To fight fatigue by routing survey takers to the smallest set of questions possible.